 In order to properly allocate your base income or loss you need to determine what portion of the total base income is business income or loss that is to be apportioned among all the states in which you do business, and what portion is nonbusiness income or loss that is to be allocated to a particular state.

-■Note Unitary filers who are required to file a Schedule UB - You must complete both Step 4 of the Schedule UB and Step 6 of the Form IL-1065.
+■Note Unitary filers - You must complete both Step 4 of the Schedule UB and Step 6 of the Form IL-1120-ST.